Quality Planning Tools for Quality Management Plan

 Remember, Quality Planning Tools is a commonly asked question in the PMP® Exam.
 In order to achieve the PMP® certification a project manager must be familiar with the Quality Planning tools.

-If you have any other Project Management related questions that you would like us to answer, just comment under this blog, ask us on facebook or tweet @velopi on twitter!
+If you have any other Project Management related questions that you would like us to answer, contact us!

 PMBOK, PMP, PgMP, CAPM, PMI-SP and PMI-RMP are registered marks of the Project Management Institute, Inc.